Custom vocabulary

 <Note>

-just want to normalize the spelling, use **[Custom
+normalize spelling, use **[Custom

 </Note>